 A verifiable safeguarding certificate is the only way you can evidence that you have completed a safeguarding course recently.
 All verifiable courses will have an expiry date, so you should always keep your training within date and refresh your knowledge when it is due.

-At the Child Protection Company, we develop our suite of online safeguarding courses with safeguarding experts and all of our courses are updated regularly to keep in line with the most current government and industry guidance and legislation.
+We develop our suite of online safeguarding courses with safeguarding experts and all of our courses are updated regularly to keep in line with the most current government and industry guidance and legislation.
 We take extra care to ensure that our courses reflect the environment you work in and relate all of your learning back to a real-life context, including how and when to contact the Local Safeguarding Children Board (LSCB) or Safeguarding Partners, and of course, how to create a safeguarding policy for your setting that reflects the safeguarding provision within your locality.

 Where can I take a safeguarding training course?